bythewaymohan/30-days-Js-Challenge/README.md

 - Activity 5: Enhanced Object Literals
   - Task 8: Use enhanced object literals to create an object with methods and properties, and log the object to the console.
   - Task 9: Create an object with computed property names based on variables and log the object to the console.

+### Day-09 DOM-Manipulation
+- Activity 1: Activity 1: Selecting and Manipulating Elements
+  - Task 1: Select an HTML element by its ID and change its text content.
+  - Task 2: Select an HTML element by its class and change its background color.
+- Activity 2: Creating and Appending Elements
+  - Task 3: Create a new div element with some text content and append it to the body.
+  - Task 4: Create a new li element and add it to an existing ul list.
+- Activity 3: Removing Elements
+  - Task 5: Select an HTML element and remove it from the DOM.
+  - Task 6: Remove the last child of a specific HTML element.
+- Activity 4: Modifying Attributes and Classes
+  - Task 7: Select an HTML element and change one of its attributes (e.g., src of an img tag).
+  - Task 8: Add and remove a CSS class to/from an HTML element.function with and without the second parameter.
+- Activity 5: Event Handling
+  - Task 9: Add a click event listener to a button that changes the text content of a paragraph.
+  - Task 10: Add a mouseover event listener to an element that changes its border color.